AinaTiavina/Ticket_Reservation/Readme.md

         "name": "John Doe"      // optional
     }

-### NB: The event entity uses a multipart for data.
+### NB: The event entity uses a multipart-form-data.

 ### If you have a glitch, contact me.